Nov 3, 2025 • Edit PDF

 • JPG or JPEG.
 The Joint Photographic Experts Group (JPEG) format is easily convertible but lossy.
 This means that the image quality worsens as the file size decreases.
 However, it’s compressible, which also means you can insert it in PDFs more quickly.
 It contains color variations and intricate details that remain intact during compression, making them suitable for photos.

 • PNG.
 The Portable Network Graphics (PNG) format is optimized for graphics like logos, text, and graphs.
-In general, it isn’t designed for compression, which is why its quality is usually higher.
-Since it contains more transparency details, you can add PNGs to PDFs and have images with transparent details and transparent backgrounds.
+It uses lossless compression, which preserves quality but results in larger file sizes.
+Since this file format contains more transparency details, you can add PNGs to PDFs and have images with transparent details and transparent backgrounds.

 • GIF.
 The Graphics Interchange Format (GIF) contains multiple frames that create a short motion.
 While it does not boast high visual quality, it is suitable for emails, social media content, and ads.

 • TIFF.
 Also known as Tagged Image File Format, TIFF is similar to PNG in that it is a lossless format, meaning it does not lose quality during compression.
-It is mainly used in photography and suits RAW photographs with complex color correction.
-This format also provides a great pixel ratio for printing.
+It is mainly used in photography since it provides a great pixel ratio for printing.

-How to Insert Images into a PDF FAQ
+How to Insert Images into a PDF FAQs

 #1.
 Can you copy and paste a picture on a PDF?